lm-costa/etp_fores/README.md

-# **Forecasting potential evapotranspiration through machine learning algorithms to optimize the hydrological services assessment**
+# **ETpML: Forecasting potential evapotranspiration through machine learning algorithms to optimize hydrological services assessments**

 This repository contains the data and codes used